| Title: | Join Tables Together on Inexact Matching |

 If you need to use a custom geo method, you may want to write it directly

-using interval trees as implemented in the IRanges package.
-You
+interval trees as implemented in the IRanges package.
+You can specify

-can specify particular relationships between intervals (such as a maximum gap,
+particular relationships between intervals (such as a maximum gap, or a

 of such arguments.